About the Reston Historic Trust & Museum

 The initial idea for the Reston Museum came from Sarah Larson and Susann Gerstein, who were inspired by the recent designation of Lake Anne Plaza as a Fairfax County historic district.
 Larson thought that public events based on Reston’s history would attract more visitors to the Plaza.
 In 1996, the two women formed the Lake Anne Historic District Task Force, and with input from a number of prominent citizens, their effort began to reach beyond Lake Anne to include all of Reston’s many and diverse neighborhoods.

 In 2004, RHT received a Housing and Urban Development grant for $250,000 to overhaul the physical space.
 This included upgrading the HVAC system, creating a handicap bathroom, and redesigning the interior.
+The exhibit committee, Cheryl Terio-Simon, Lynn Lilienthal, Karen Noel, and Vicky Wingert collaborated on the exhibit and text.
 Miller Architects provided the design, Karen Noel, a retired architect, designed the interior, and Jeanne Krohn of Krohn Design was the exhibit designer.
 Recycled materials were used when possible.
 Volunteers supported the museum's efforts to paint and renovate the space.

 The Reston Museum’s Grand Reopening took place in September of 2009.
-Robert E. Simon, Lynn Lilienthal (a board member to this day), Pat Hynes, Vicky Wingert, Plum, and Janet Howell performed the ribbon cutting.
+Robert E. Simon, Lynn Lilienthal (a board member to this day), Supervisor Catherine Hudgins, Vicky Wingert, Delegate Ken Plum, and the Honorable Janet Howell performed the ribbon cutting.

 Over the years the Museum’s collection of artifacts, written materials, photographs, exhibits, and art has continued to expand.
 Our rehabilitation in 2009 created a modern space with exhibits showcasing Reston’s history in new, dynamic, and interactive ways.